lemeryfertitta/ColonyHistorian/README.md

 ## Installation

+The Chrome extension is availalble [here](https://chromewebstore.google.com/detail/colony-historian/olhlbckekdlekoaifaoboooalbeboefj).
 Chrome is currently the only browser supported for this extension.
 Contributions to assist with porting the extension to other browsers are welcome!

-The Chrome extension is currently pending review by Google.
-In the meantime, the Chrome extension must be installed manually.
-To do so, [download](https://github.com/lemeryfertitta/ColonyHistorian/archive/refs/heads/main.zip) or clone this repository.

-Navigate to [chrome://extensions](chrome://extensions) and click "Load Unpacked" at the top left corner of the screen.
-Then simply navigate to and select the `ColonyHistorian` directory that you've downloaded.
-The extension should start working immediately upon your next visit to Colonist.io.

 ## Usage